I've been writing about foreign travel and European rock music online for over eight years.

 It sports a winged lion indicating its 1555 Venetian origins but also a Communist star celebrating the town's liberation from the Nazis.

 Continuing onwards you pass by the 'pillar of shame' where public punishments were once inflicted on lawbreakers.

 There is no indication it will be introduced for unruly and drunken tourists.

-Inside the walls the buildings have all the flavour and modest gusto of legendary places like Venice and Verona.
-Of course they severely lack the glamour and spectacle of those grandiloquent cities but nevertheless the physical atmosphere is strongly Italian.
-As an added attraction Kotor doesn't suffer from the commericalised over-popularity of its Italian cousins.
+Inside the walls, the buildings have all the flavour and modest gusto of legendary places like Venice and Verona.
+Of course, they severely lack the glamour and spectacle of those grandiloquent cities but nevertheless, the physical atmosphere is strongly Italian.
+As an added attraction Kotor doesn't suffer from the commercialised over-popularity of its Italian cousins.

 The Streets of Colour

 The fabric of the town is not completely steeped in the style of the Italian past.
 The Venetians may have imported their flair and creativity from the far side of the Adriatic but the substance is local.

 The masonry of the Kotor buildings is hewn from the nearby mountains and cliff-sides displaying a trademark sturdiness in white limestone.

 Therefore the architecture is a hybrid of Montenegrin stoicism and Italian panache.